 When prompted to run or save the file, choose "Run".
 Then wait for the driver to be downloaded.

 You will again be asked to confirm whether to run the program.
-Click "Run", then click ok on the info window that follows.
+Click on "Run".

 Most computers running Windows XP or Vista will be 32bit.
-Computers purchased with Windows 7 since 2010 are more likely to be 64bit.
+Computers purchased with Windows 7 since 2010 or Windows 8 are more likely to be 64bit.

 On Windows Vista or Windows 7, open the start menu, right-click on "Computer", and select Properties.
 Look for the System Type in the computer information window.
 The computer information window may also be opened via Control Panel->System and Security->System.